corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 6. Avoid premature optimization and over-engineering.
 7. Consider [Domain-driven design](https://doc.rust-cqrs.org/theory_ddd.html).
 It is a way to express your business logic in a common business language that everyone on the team understands.
 8. [Study hexagonal architecture](https://alexis-lozano.com/hexagonal-architecture-in-rust-1/) (a.k.a onion Architecture or 'Ports and Adapters').
 This architecture separates the core business logic from the infrastructure, making it easier to test and maintain.

+The Rust ecosystem continues to develop, with new frameworks frequently being introduced.
+To avoid chasing a moving target, it's a good idea to keep the core of your application framework-agnostic.
+This way, you can replace your web framework or UI layer without having to rewrite the entire application.
+The above mentioned design principles can help you with that.

 ### API design